 If you're a creative professional, it's pretty much impossible to live without the Internet, technology and social media.
 Being connected brings many benefits.

 On a personal note, it could also be making you unhappy.
 Too much time online can lead to stress, sleeping disorders, and even depression, according to researchers at the University of Gothenburg.
 In 2019, it was announced that a quarter of 14-year-old girls have signs of depression, with social media being one of the contributing factors.
 Can you imagine growing up with Facebook?
 I didn't.
 And I feel incredibly lucky for that.

 The following tips will help you gain back some control, privacy and, more importantly, happiness, without checking out.
 Yes, it'll take time and effort – even some regular maintenance.
 But you'll soon find a better balance.
-Please note, this article isn't sponsored; it's from my research and recommendations and has been updated for 30 March 2020.
+Please note, that this article isn't sponsored; it's from my research and recommendations and has been updated for 30 March 2020.